Immigration equality: United States

 Until 2013, LGBT Americans were not afforded the same rights and responsibilities under current immigration law as their heterosexual counterparts.
 The Defense of Marriage Act (DOMA) had forbidden the federal government from conferring any benefits upon same-sex couples.
 Under DOMA, persons in same-sex marriages were not considered married for immigration purposes.
 U.S. citizens and permanent residents in same-sex marriages could not petition for their spouses, nor could they be accompanied by their spouses into the U.S. on the basis of a family or employment-based visa.
 A non-citizen in such a marriage would not have been able to use it as the basis for obtaining a waiver or relief from removal from the U.S. On June 26, 2013, the Supreme Court ruled in United States v.
 Windsor that Section 3 of the Defense of Marriage Act is unconstitutional.
 Following this decision, the administration of President Barack Obama began recognizing same-sex couples for immigration purposes.

 Legislation to establish immigration equality, the Uniting American Families Act, has been introduced in the US Congress since 2000.

 Since 2003, fear of persecution has been increasingly accepted as grounds for granting asylum to LGBT persons.
-The Board of Immigration Appeals denied an application for asylum on the part of a gay Indonesian man.
-It doubted his fear of persecution if he returned to Indonesia in part because "closeted homosexuality is tolerated in Indonesia".
+The Board of Immigration Appeals denied an application for asylum on the part of a gay Indonesian man, as his homosexuality was used as a reason to fire him from his job, and a reason to deny his job applications elsewhere in his field.
+The BIA doubted his fear of persecution if he returned to Indonesia in part because "closeted homosexuality is tolerated in Indonesia".
 The case, Kadri v.
-Mukasey, is on appeal to the First Circuit Court of Appeals.
+Mukasey, was on appeal to the First Circuit Court of Appeals, where the decision was overturned and the man was granted assylum based on economic persecution.